 Status and outlook

 For the implementation of EETS, the FCA is cooperating with privatised collection service providers (EETS providers).
-Before they can start their work, they must undergo a strict approval procedure.
-This procedure will be developed from summer 2019 onwards and will be finally defined by January 2020.
+Before they can start their work, they must undergo a four-level approval procedure.
+To this end, a pilot with a test provider will take place.
+The results will be available by the end of 2019.
+This means that the approval procedure can be finally defined by the end of 2019.

 The EETS is due to go live on 1 January 2020.